iTwin/platform-api-documentation/apis/overview/authorization.md

 When the access token expires, you can use the refresh token in order to obtain a new access token.
 This way it is not required to request a new authentication/consent from the end user.
 In addition to the refresh token your client must authenticate using the HTTP Basic method again.

-In order to exchange the refresh_token for and access token the following parameters are used in the request payload using the &quot;application/x-www-form-urlencoded&quot; format:
+In order to exchange the refresh_token for an access token the following parameters are used in the request payload using the &quot;application/x-www-form-urlencoded&quot; format:

 - grant\_type=refresh\_token: This indicates for the token endpoint to refresh an access token for this request.
 So, it&#39;ll expect a refresh token as part of the parameters.
 - refresh\_token=&lt;insert\_your\_refresh\_token\_received\_in\_step\_4\_here&gt;: Provide your one-time token in order to refresh your access token without having to go through the authorization process again.